smithy-lang/smithy-kotlin/docs/design/modeled-errors.md

  The `message` member (if present) is translated to the exception `message` field that is always present on all SDK exceptions.

-**Protocol Response**
+ ### Protocol Response

-The current Android SDK and both the v1/v2 Java SDK's all provide access to pieces of the HTTP response (e.g. status code and headers) directly in the modeled service exceptions.
+The current Android SDK and both the v1/v2 Java SDKs all provide access to pieces of the HTTP response (e.g. status code and headers) directly in the modeled service exceptions.

 * [Android](https://aws-amplify.github.io/aws-sdk-android/docs/reference/index.html)
 * [V2 Java](https://sdk.amazonaws.com/java/api/latest/index.html?software/amazon/awssdk/core/exception/SdkServiceException.html) (via AwsErrorDetails)